mvilain/ansible-role-common/roles/common/README.md

 Note that variables put in vars/ directory tree cannot be overridden by the command line prompt.
 It's better to put varibables in defaults where the values can be overridden.

+Time services packages and names aren't uniform.
+To install the correct package and start the service, tasks/<distro>_tasks.yaml will check versions and install the appropriate package.
+This way ntp/chronyd aren't dependent on group_vars or vars/<distro>.

 Dependencies
 ------------